HoerTech-gGmbH/hoertech-openmha-keyring/README.md

 THE PRIVATE PART OF A GPG KEY TO GITHUB.

-The debian package installs the key in directory `/etc/apt/trusted.gpg.d` where it will be picked up by apt automatically.
+The debian package installs the key in directory `/etc/apt/trusted.gpg.d` where it will be picked up by apt automatically, as well as in directory `/usr/share/keyrings`, where it is of use for other purposes, like multistrap.